EvenChang/ovn-kubernetes/docs/blog/accton-dpu.md

     Kernel modules: mlx5_core
 ```

-In the previous section, only two Virtual Functions were created.
+In the previous section, three Virtual Functions were created.
 One of the Virtual Function will be configured as the OVN Kubernetes management port.
-Therefore, only configure a single VF in this configMap.
+Therefore, we configure two VFs in this configMap.
 ```
 cd sriov-network-device-plugin/deployments
 ```